kevineo/learning/git/0003-building_a_new_feature/README.md

 <br><br>

-3) Git pull for getting the latest update from master branch.
+3) Git pull for getting the latest update from the master branch.
 Ensures you'll see up-to-date reporting.
 ```
 $ git pull
 Already up-to-date.